kpfaulkner/farq/README.txt

 FARQ is a simple queue system written in Scala.
 So far it's purely used to "scratch my own itch" but am also using it as a way of forcing myself to learn more and more Scala.

+This is a branch for making the queue elements persist to storage immediately as opposed to waiting until an in memory buffer gets full.
+Unsure how this will go performance wise, but want to test.

 Building:
 ---------